 \section{Introduction}

-Understanding how humans make decisions under dynamic contexts is a fundamental challenge in modeling human cognition \cite{jaffe2023modelling}.
-In particular, modeling the effects of environmental dynamics, such as stress \cite{cheng2017evaluation} and feedback \cite{costa2019boostmeup}, on cognitive performance, could elucidate behavioral responses to tasks \cite{cheng2017evaluation} and inform the design of feedback mechanisms to augment cognition \cite{costa2019boostmeup}.
-Furthermore, such models may facilitate developing human-like robots \cite{8647331,8624340,8931910} and enhancing human-agent collaboration \cite{schurmann2020personalizing,xu2022headtext,hu2020fingertrak}.
-Additionally, collecting and manually labeling human cognitive data poses substantial challenges.
-Computational models of cognition \cite{palminteri2017importance} enable generating synthetic datasets \cite{zweifel2021dynamical} and simulating environments for cognitive science research.
-These simulations could provide insights into the cognitive and neural functioning of biological systems \cite{de2021next}, improving cognition modeling for applications including human decision prediction \cite{bourgin2019cognitive} and cognitive identity management \cite{9207385}.
+Modeling human cognition is a fundamental challenge in understanding human behaviors \cite{jaffe2023modelling}.
+In particular, modeling the effects of environmental dynamics (e.g., stress \cite{cheng2017evaluation} and feedback \cite{costa2019boostmeup}) on cognitive performance could elucidate behavioral responses to tasks \cite{cheng2017evaluation} and inform the design of feedback mechanisms to augment cognition \cite{costa2019boostmeup}.
+However, prior research \cite{jaffe2023modelling,ma2020neural,peterson2018evaluating,battleday2021convolutional,peterson2021using} predominantly concentrates on modeling human cognition under standard and ideal conditions, often neglecting the nuanced impact of environmental stimuli \cite{do2021simulation}.
+Alternatively, some studies treat environmental stimuli as a constant presence throughout the cognitive process \cite{bourgin2019cognitive}.